BC547 Transistor Pinout, Specs, Datasheet, Equivalent and Uses

 • PWM (Pulse Width Modulation)

-The region responsible for a transistor to work as a switch are Saturation Region and the Cut-off Region.
+The regions responsible for a transistor to work as a switch are the Saturation Region and the Cut-off Region.
 When we apply high enough current at the base of the transistor, it makes a path for the collector current to go through the base towards the emitter.

-In order to use the transistor as a switch, it must be driven into the saturation region with enough base current.
-And a transistor operates as a closed switch under the saturation region.
+To use the transistor as a switch, it must be driven into the saturation region with enough base current.
+A transistor operates as a closed switch under the saturation region.

 Transistor as a closed switch